-Bernie Sanders, Joe Biden And Andrew Yang Draw The Most Support From 18 to 29-Year-Olds, Says Emerson Poll
+Bernie Sanders, Joe Biden And Andrew Yang Draw The Most Support From 18-To-29-Year-Olds, Says Emerson Poll

-A new national poll from Emerson Polling reveals that Democratic presidential candidates Bernie Sanders, Joe Biden, and Andrew Yang are pulling in the most support from 18-to-29 year olds.
-In particular, Sanders is drawing 29 percent support, Biden is drawing 23 percent, and Yang is drawing 17 percent.
-Below these three candidates, Elizabeth Warren is drawing 6 percent support from the same age group, and Kamala Harris is drawing 5 percent.
+A new national poll from Emerson Polling reveals that Democratic presidential candidates Bernie Sanders, Joe Biden, and Andrew Yang are pulling in the most support from 18-to-29-year-olds.
+In particular, Sanders is drawing 29 percent support, Biden is pulling in 23 percent, and Yang is drawing 17 percent.
+Below these three candidates, Elizabeth Warren is at 6 percent support from the same age group, and Kamala Harris is drawing 5 percent.

 As for general polling, Biden leads with 31 percent, Sanders has 24 percent, and Warren has 15 percent.
-In fourth is Harris with 10 percent and in fifth Yang with 4 percent.
+In 4th place is Harris with 10 percent, and in 5th sits Yang with 4 percent.

 “Mayor Pete Buttigieg has seen his poll numbers drop all summer and is now at 3 percent, behind Andrew Yang who is at 4 percent,” said Spencer Kimball, Director of Emerson Polling.
 “Mayor Pete has raised enough money to stay in the race for now but will need a strong debate performance to remain relevant.”